 LaSalle real estate guide & listings for sale

-The predominance of single detached homes in the housing stock of LaSalle is an important part of its character.
-This town is primarily composed of four or more bedroom and three bedroom homes.
-Roughly 95% of the population of this town own their home whereas the remainder are renters.
-This part of the Windsor metropolitan area did not experience a single building boom; the construction of new buildings in LaSalle was spread throughout several decades in the twentieth and twenty-first century.
+In LaSalle, roughly 85% of dwellings are single detached homes, but townhouses are also present in the housing stock.
+This town offers mainly four or more bedroom and three bedroom homes.
+Homeowners occupy roughly 95% of the units in LaSalle and 5% are rented.
+This part of the Greater Windsor metropolitan area did not experience a single building boom; the construction of new homes in LaSalle was spread throughout several decades in the twentieth and twenty-first century.